TonyWalker101/trash2treasure-api/README.md

 - google-maps

 ## API Setup
+1. cd into the directory
-1. Run 'bundle install' to install required gems
+2. Run `bundle install` to install required gems
-2. Rename config/local_env.example.yml to config/local_env.yml and add a valid Google Maps API key string.
+3. Rename config/local_env.example.yml to config/local_env.yml and add a valid Google Maps API key string.
-3. Run 'rails db:setup' to create the database, load the schema and initialize the seed data.
+4. Run `rails db:setup` to create the database, load the schema and initialize the seed data.
-4. Run 'rails start' to start the API.
+5. Run `rails start` to start the API.

 ## Frontend Setup
 1. Clone the [frontend app](https://github.com/TonyWalker101/trash2treasure).
+2. cd into the directory
-2. Run 'npm install' to install the dependencies.
+3. Run `npm install` to install the dependencies.
-3. Run 'npm start'
+4. Run `npm start`